SAP-archive/BUILD/Contributing.md

    * give information about the used browser/device and its version, if possible also the behavior in other browsers/devices
    * if the bug is appears on a UI, please attach a screenshot with callouts describing the problem.
    * generally give as much additional information as possible.
 (But find the right balance: don not invest hours for a very obvious and easy to solve issue.
 When in doubt, give more information.)
- 7. Minimal example: it is highly encouraged to provide a minimal example to reproduce in e.g. jsbin: isolate the application code which triggers the issue and strip it down as much as possible as long as the issue still occurs.
-If several files are required, you can create a gist.
-This may not always be possible and sometimes be overkill, but it always helps analyzing a bug.
+ 7. Minimal example: it is highly encouraged to provide a minimal example to reproduce.
  8. Only one bug per report: open different tickets for different issues